Roles, Rights & Responsibilities

 - Provide alternative ways to fulfill course requirements.

-- Allow adaptive technology such as audio recorders, electronic note takers, and laptop computers to be used in the classroom.
+- Allow assistive technology such as audio recorders, electronic note takers, and laptop computers to be used in the classroom.

-- Consider alternate ways of assessing students that allows the student’s academic abilities to be measured and not his or her disabilities.
+- Consider alternate ways of assessing student’s knowledge of the course content which allows the student’s academic abilities to be measured.

-Disability Services staff are always available to serve as a resource for faculty seeking assistance in providing accommodations to student and welcome your questions.
+Disability Resources staff are always available to answer questions and serve as a resource for faculty seeking assistance in providing accommodations to students.

 Faculty members have the right to: